EdwinGuzman/EdwinGuzman/README.md

 ## Side Projects

-- Leader of a Queens-based running club
+- Co-founder of a Queens-based running club
 - Landscaping and garderning